hridcode/tesseract/README.md

 # Tesseract

 Tesseract is a retro-style MP3 player with audio output to speakers and headphones, an LCD display, and battery charging for on-the-go listening.
+I made this because I wanted to have a dedicated device to run a library of my favorite music in a simplistic way, as a sort of action against streaming services.

 ## Features

-- 16-bit 48kHz stereo output to speakers and headphones
+- 32-bit 48kHz stereo output to speakers and headphones
 - microSD card file loading (up to 32GB)
 - 2.0" LCD display (ST7789)
 - Battery charging with power path